25+ Best Free Online Resources for Marketers and Graphic Designers

-top secret compilation of online resources which I find invaluable in my work as a designer.
+top secret compilation of free graphic design resources which I find invaluable in my work as a designer.
 These resources are a great help if you’re working with images, creating illustrations for email campaigns, or just looking for some new inspiration.

-As my goal was to provide as much useful information as possible, this post offers a unique compilation of websites you won’t find in any other similar article.
+As my goal was to provide as much useful information as possible, this post offers a unique compilation of resources for designers you won’t find in any other similar article.

 Note for non-English speakers: since most resources offered below are in English only, make sure you use English for your search queries.
 This way, you’ll get more relevant results.